Future (rapper): Personal life

+In October 2013, Future was engaged to Ciara, the mother of one of his sons, but she ended the engagement in August 2014 due to his infidelity.
 In 2016, Future was sued by both Jessica Smith and Ciara.
 Smith sued him for failing to pay child support, stating their son "suffers from emotional and behavioral issues stemming from Future's neglect as a father", while Ciara sued him for defamation, slander, and libel.
-In October 2016, a judge said that Future's string of tweets bashing Ciara did not relate to the $15 million she was asking for.
-In 2019, two women from Florida and Texas respectively filed paternity suits claiming that Future was the father of their respective daughter and son.
-In 2020, the Texas woman dropped her paternity suit.
+In October 2016, a judge said that Future's string of tweets bashing Ciara did not relate to the $15 million she was demanding.
+In 2019, a mother from Florida and another from Texas filed paternity suits, claiming that Future was the father of their respective daughter and son.
+In 2020, the Texas woman Cindy Parker dropped her paternity suit, even though she and another woman had their children DNA tested with results showing 99% likelihood the children were half-siblings.